Watersports

 From pathology to depathologisation

 Classification gradually moved away from treating every variation as a disorder.
 The DSM-III-R (1987) placed urolagnia under "paraphilia not otherwise specified."
 The current DSM-5-TR treats such a focus as an "other specified paraphilic disorder" only where it is recurrent and intense, has persisted at least six months, and causes marked distress or impairment, or involves non-consenting persons.
-The WHO's ICD-11, published in 2018, narrowed the paraphilic-disorder category to focuses entailing distress or harm to others, removing consensual variations such as this from the diagnostic frame.
-As a consensual adult interest it is treated as a benign variation: a shift mirrored across consensual kink interests, including the adjacent lactation interest documented in this directory.
+The WHO's ICD-11, released in 2018, narrowed the paraphilic-disorder category to focuses entailing distress to the individual or harm to others, removing consensual variations such as this from the diagnostic frame.
+As a consensual adult interest it is treated as a benign variation, a shift mirrored across consensual kink interests, including the adjacent lactation interest documented in this directory.

 In practice